 In the course of measuring fair value of financial instruments classified as Level 3, valuation techniques used incorporate assumptions that are based on non-observable data.
 Significant assumptions used for each asset class are described in Note 4.2.3.
-Although such assumptions reflect management's best judgment, the use of reasonably possible alternative assumptions could yield different fair value measures representing, at a minimum, a 3% increase and 3% decrease as at March 31, 2019 (March 31, 2018 - 3% increase and 3% decrease) in the fair value of financial instruments categorized as Level 3.
+Although such assumptions reflect management's best judgment, with all other variables held constant, the use of reasonably possible alternative assumptions could yield different fair value measures representing, at a minimum, a 3% increase and 3% decrease as at March 31, 2020 (March 31, 2019 - 3% increase and 3% decrease) in the fair value of financial instruments categorized as Level 3.
 This excludes fund investments where a sensitivity analysis is not possible given the underlying assumptions used are not available to PSP Investments.
 In the case of fund investments, the fair value is determined as indicated in Note 4.2.2.